What Human Foods are Bad for Dogs?

 Alcohol can cause vomiting, diarrhea, tremors, and even death in dogs.
 Avoid giving your dog alcohol or any foods that may contain alcohol.

-These are a few of the most common human foods that can be dangerous to your dog’s health, but it’s not a full list.
-If you’re unsure about whether a certain human food is safe for your dog, ask your veterinarian.
+The above list is a few of the most common foods dogs should not eat, which can be dangerous to your dog’s health, but it’s not a full list.
+If you’re unsure about what not to feed your dog, or if a food is safe for them, ask your veterinarian.

 If you think your dog may have eaten something dangerous, you should contact your veterinarian immediately.
 You should also make sure to always have the number of a 24-hour emergency animal hospital in case your veterinarian is not available.